2023 Best Music Bachelor's Degree Schools in District of Columbia

 Full Music at American University Report

-You’ll be in good company if you decide to attend Catholic University of America.
-It ranked #2 on our 2023 Best Music Bachelor’s Degree Schools in District of Columbia list.
+The excellent bachelor’s degree programs at Catholic University of America helped the school earn the #2 place on this year’s ranking of the best music schools in District of Columbia.
 CUA is a moderately-sized private not-for-profit school located in the large city of Washington.

 You’ll join some of the best and brightest minds around you if you attend George Washington University.
 The school came in at #3 on this year’s Best Music Bachelor’s Degree Schools in District of Columbia list.
-Located in the large city of Washington, GWU is a private not-for-profit college with a fairly large student population.
+Located in the city of Washington, GWU is a private not-for-profit college with a fairly large student population.

 Read full report on Music at George Washington University